Charrell534/CSC328/README.md

 Once the server monitor is closed, the server should close as well if it was not closed prior to now, the bash script finishes.

+### Client
+The user will not be sending very long messages (see Discussions)

 ## Discussions

 Python's threading library is terrible about closing.
 This issued arose when trying to close the tkinter window, the script would hang.
 This was solved by separating the logic of the tkinter window and threading, adding additional exception handling, and lots and lots of head scratching, tears, yelling(cursing), and finally just giving up for a simpler setup.

+Because of how the curses library works, the user can only send a message as long as their terminal window.
+While this is not ideal, this would prevent users from trolling by flooding the entire screen with a very large message, so it has its upsides.
+There is no reasonable way to fix this, and I am not going through the curses library's code.

 ## Status